Best Snowboards for Beginners, And What to Look For

 This brings me to my next point…

-Whilst it might be tempting to get a board that you can “grow into” like an “intermediate to expert” or to discard all boards except ones that go up to advanced or expert, this is not the wisest move.
+While it might be tempting to get a board that you can “grow into” like an “intermediate to expert” or to discard all boards except ones that go up to advanced or expert, this is not the wisest move.
+I’d rather see you get a board that you can learn on, and gain confidence on, than be wrestling with a board that is really meant for someone else.

 If the board is above your ability level you will stunt your progression.
 It is far better to later sell your beginner board and buy a more advanced board once you progress than trying to learn on a board that is not suited to beginners.